markets/awesome-ruby/README.md

 ## HTML Parsing

-* [Nokogiri](http://nokogiri.org) - an HTML, XML, SAX, and Reader parser with XPath and CSS selector support
+* [Nokogiri](http://nokogiri.org) - An HTML, XML, SAX, and Reader parser with XPath and CSS selector support

 ## Processes and Threads